Cwantic/Documentation/Design/Specification/Data.md

 {: .warning }
 >ATTENTION, temperatures must be entered in ascending order!

 >Properties of High Density Polyethylene materials (HDPE) also depend on load duration.
-The properties are built-in for 5 different specifications:
+The properties are built-in for 5 different specifications :
 >- ISO  : EN 15494:2015 with coefficient = 1.25
 >- ASTM : ASTM with factor = 0.63
 >- ASME : ASTM with factor = 0.5 (= values given in Appendix XXVI)